Bob Paisley: Final years and legacy

 Paisley continued to serve Liverpool as a director until he retired in early 1992 due to ill health, having been diagnosed with the early stages of Alzheimer's disease, something which had become apparent in his early seventies when he was unable to remember his way home when driving back from Anfield.
 He died on 14 February 1996 at the age of 77, several weeks after moving into a nursing home in Merseyside.

 Paisley was buried in the churchyard of St Peter's Church in Woolton, Liverpool.
+Following his death in 1996, Paisley was honoured by the club with the opening of the Paisley Gateway at one of the entrances to Anfield, complementing the existing Shankly Gates.

-A memorial to Paisley has been erected in the main park in his home town of Hetton-le-hole.
+A further memorial to Paisley has been erected in the main park in his home town of Hetton-le-hole, while a memorial plaque was unveiled on his former home in Woolton, South Liverpool, in August 2026.